mattpitkin/GraWIToNStatisticsLectures/README.md

 generation, for a set of statistics lectures giving at the [1<sup>st</sup> GraWIToN School](https://events.ego-gw.it/indico/conferenceDisplay.py?ovw=True&confId=13).

-The python scripts a licensed under the MIT Licence (see the LICENCE file), whilst the lecture notes (Markdown, LaTeX and pdf files) are licenced under the Creative Commons Attribution-ShareAlike 4.0 International License, which can be viewed [here](https://creativecommons.org/licenses/by-sa/4.0/).
+The python scripts a licensed under the MIT License (see the LICENSE file), whilst the lecture notes (Markdown, LaTeX and pdf files) are licenced under the Creative Commons Attribution-ShareAlike 4.0 International License, which can be viewed [here](https://creativecommons.org/licenses/by-sa/4.0/).

 The lecture notes are written using the Markdown markup language and converted to beamer files